dannydeezy/pgp-plus/README.md

 [pgp.plus](https://pgp.plus)
 ## Installation
-Note, you should audit the scripts you're installing first if you can.
+Note: you should audit the scripts you're installing first if you can.
 If you are unable to audit the scripts, you're trusting this open-source repository.

 To install, open the Terminal application on your computer, then copy-paste the commands below and press Enter.